An ACT Government Website

 Access maintained on London Circuit

-• Access will be maintained to businesses along London Circuit west and east and wayfinding signs will assist customers.
+• Access will be maintained to businesses along London Circuit west and east.
+Wayfinding signs will assist customers.

-• Variable Message Signage will be in place around the city to alert approaching drivers about the closures.
+• Electronic signage will be in place around the city to alert approaching drivers about the closures.

 • Access to Knowles Place north and Odgers Lane will be maintained for motorists and cyclists.